BSNL: BSNL Broadband

-BSNL Broadband provides telecom services to enterprise customers including MPLS, P2P and Internet leased lines.
-It provides fixed-line services and landline using CDMA technology and its own extensive optical fiber network.
+BSNL Broadband provides telecom services to enterprise customers, including MPLS, P2P and Internet leased lines.
+It provides fixed-line services and landlines using CDMA technology and its own extensive optical fiber network.
 BSNL provides Internet access services through dial-up connections as prepaid, NetOne as postpaid, and DataOne as BSNL Broadband.

 BSNL Bharat Fiber

-BSNL Bharat Fiber (FTTH) was launched in February 2019.
+BSNL Bharat Fiber (FTTH) was launched in February-2019.
 It offers TV over IP (IPTV), Video On-Demand (VoD), Voice over IP (VoIP), Audio On-Demand (AoD), Bandwidth On-Demand (BoD), remote education, video conferencing services, interactive gaming, and Virtual Private LAN services.
 BSNL has said that its optic fiber network provides fixed access to deliver high-speed Internet up to 300 Mbit/s.

 Bharat Net

 With effect to the government of India's policy decision to provide state-owned BSNL with another revival package worth 1.64 lakh crore rupees, the struggling PSU was merged with the Government's special purpose vehicle BBNL.
-This gave the struggling PSU a boost and an additional advantage of additional 5.67 lakh kilometers of optical fiber which has been laid across 1.85 lakh village panchayats in the country using the Universal Service Obligation Fund (USOF).
+This gave the struggling PSU a boost and an additional advantage of an additional 5.67 lakh kilometers of optical fiber, which has been laid across 1.85 lakh village panchayats in the country using the Universal Service Obligation Fund (USOF).
 Currently, it has an optical fibre cable network of over 6.83 lakh kilometres.